 Cleaning your PROAIR RESPICLICK inhaler

 - Do not wash or put any part of your PROAIR RESPICLICK inhaler in water.
+Replace your inhaler if washed or placed in water.

 - PROAIR RESPICLICK contains a powder and must be kept clean and dry at all times.